What is a Quarterback? NFL’s Star Players

 Conclusion

-Being a quarterback isn’t all sunshine and rainbows, let’s face it.
+Quarterbacks stand out enough to be noticed, bring in the most cash, and can make or break a team’s season.
 They must contend with a great deal of pressure, judgment, and the sporadic hit that causes them to see stars.

 In spite of everything, quarterbacks continue to rule the football field.
 With a perfectly thrown touchdown pass or a drive that wins the game, they can make grown men cry.